dessalines/thumb-key/README.md

 As of today, phone keyboards are in such an abysmal state of privacy, that there aren't many keyboards left that can guarantee **not to be logging all of your keystrokes.**

-#### MessageEase
+#### MessagEase

 As a testament to the stunning lack of innovation on both desktop and phone keyboards, the _QWERTY_ layout from the 1880s is still the dominant layout, even on smartphones in the 21st century.

-One company named Exideas created a keyboard app called [MessageEase](https://www.exideas.com/ME/), which relied on the original large 9-key grid of old phones, and managed to achieve comparable fast typing speeds to other keyboards, without relying on big-data-powered word-prediction.
+One company named Exideas created a keyboard app called [MessagEase](https://www.exideas.com/ME/), which relied on the original large 9-key grid of old phones, and managed to achieve comparable fast typing speeds to other keyboards, without relying on big-data-powered word-prediction.

-[Much research went into MessageEase's design](https://www.exideas.com/ME/ICMI2003Paper.pdf), and many of its users can do > 50 words per minute.
+[Much research went into MessagEase's design](https://www.exideas.com/ME/ICMI2003Paper.pdf), and many of its users can do > 50 words per minute.

-MessageEase is unfortunately unmaintained, and Thumb-Key uses a better alternating-thumb layout letter position (although the original MessageEase Keyboard layout is available in the settings).
+MessagEase is unfortunately unmaintained, and Thumb-Key uses a better alternating-thumb layout letter position (although the original MessagEase Keyboard layout is available in the settings).

 ### Thumb-Key Letter Positions